hacktoon/sitegen/README.md

 They will be printed in the template through the variables {{styles}} and {{scripts}}.

 ### Page properties
-Properties listed in a page data file can be used to change how Ion will handle the page.
+Properties listed in a page data file can be used to change how Ion will manage the page.

 * nojson - Ion will not generate a JSON file.
 * nohtml - Ion will not generate a HTML file.